-Homework

-Homework assignments are worth 11.6 % of the overall grade and are given through the online platform M-H Connect.
-There are a total of 10 chapters covered so each chapter assignment will be about 1.16 %.
+Homework.
+Homework assignments are worth 10% of the overall grade and are given through the online platform Aktiv.
 Scoring is on accuracy and overall completion.
 I will discuss how to subscribe to and utilize this platform on the first day of class.

 Doing all the listed problems is highly recommended and represents the minimum needed to practice the topics.
-To give more practice, there will also be extra problem sets through M-H Connect that will not be worth points but will provide extended practice.
-You are strongly encouraged to try these extra M-H problems and try others throughout the textbook.
+To give more practice, there will also be extra problem sets through Aktiv that will not be worth points but will provide extended practice.
+You are strongly encouraged to try these extra Aktiv problems and try others throughout the textbook and/or supplementary text.